 The purpose of the Behaviour Policy is to provide simple, practical procedures for staff and students that:

-South Essex College is certified as Disability Confident Committed.
+South Essex College is certified as a Disability Confident Employer.

 Refunds for evening and weekend courses will be considered subject to the conditions set out below:

 - Full refund if College cancel the course at any time

 - No refund will be given if the learner cancels the booking during the 7 days preceding the course start date

 - No changes to the booking allowed during the 7 days preceding the course start date

 - If a booking is cancelled prior to the 7 days preceding the course start date, the College reserves the right to deduct any Eventbrite booking fee from the refund amount